victormwenda/ept/README.md

 */2 * * * * php -f /var/www/ept-2.4/cron/SendMailAlerts.php
 ```

-### Next Steps ###

-* Once you have the software set up, you can visit the admin panel http://ept/admin and log in with the credentials eptmanager@gmail.com and 123
-* Now you can start adding Participants, Participant logins, PE Surveys, Shipments etc.

 ### Who do I talk to? ###

 * You can reach us at brichards@systemone.id